Caring for the Environment

 Energy

 The Group aspires to reduce the reliance on fossil fuel-generated electricity by adopting renewable energy sources, notably solar power.
 We have strategically invested in solar energy generation across selected properties within our portfolio.
 This investment has not only contributed significantly to overall energy conservation but has also propelled us toward the attainment of our low carbon objectives.
-The solar panels installed at IOIPG’s owned and managed properties including IOI City Mall, IOI Mall Kulai, IOI Galleria @ Bandar Putra Kulai, IOI Galleria @ 16 Sierra, AMIGO Clubhouse@16 Sierra and Sierra Fresco@16 Sierra generated 5,569 MWh of solar power in FY2024, equivalent to a carbon emissions reduction of 4,221 tCO2/year.
+As of FY2025, the solar panels installed at IOIPG's owned and managed properties including IOI City Mall, IOI Mall Kulai, IOI Mall Puchong, Palm Garden Golf Club, IOI Mall Xiamen, Puteri Mart, Amigo Clubhouse @ 16 Sierra, IOI Galleria @ 16 Sierra, Sierra Fresco @ 16 Sierra, IOI Galleria @ Bandar Puteri Puchong, and IOI Galleria @ Bandar Putra Kulai generated approximately 9,902 MWh of clean energy, avoiding approximately 7,582 tCO2e of carbon emissions.

 As we collect energy data from Group-wide operations, we constantly monitor our energy consumption and performance of our business units against our set targets.
 Improved energy efficiency and choice of energy sources help reduce operational costs and minimise GHG emissions.